snowplow/snowplowanalytics.com/_posts/2018-10-05-snowplow-objc-tracker-0.8.1-released/index.md

 You can find the updated [Obj-C Tracker documentation][objc-manual] on our wiki.

-You can find the full release notes on GitHub as [Snowplow Obj-C Tracker v0.8.1 release][release-notes].
+00000000find the full release notes on GitHub as [Snowplow Obj-C Tracker v0.9.0 release][release-notes].

 <h2 id="help">5.
 Getting help</h2>